A Guide to Fire Kings

 Support Cards

-While the Fire Kings on their own can form a functional (albeit very bricky) deck, the strategy really levels up when you add various cards from outside the archetype.
+While the Fire Kings on their own can form a functional (albeit very bricky) deck, the strategy really levels up when you add various cards from outside the archetype - so let's talk about them!

-As before, we'll cover each card individually and talk about what makes it great, alongside recommended ratios where applicable.
-The goal is to have a repository of cards that are useful in any Fire King deck, so you have options when building your own version.
+As usual, we'll cover each card individually and talk about what makes it great, alongside recommended ratios where applicable.

 Keep in mind that this section won't be able to cover all the cards that people might be using, especially as time goes on.
 If you feel we missed a pretty important card, reach out to us in the Fire King Discord server and let us know, so we can write a page about it.